basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 Riak organizes data into bucket types, buckets, keys, and values, with [[bucket types|Using Bucket Types]] acting as an additional namespace in Riak versions 2.0 and greater.
 Values (or objects) are identifiable by a unique key, and each key/value pair is stored in a bucket.

 Buckets are essentially a flat namespace in Riak.
-You can name them whatever you'd like.
-They have no intrinsic significance beyond allowing you to store objects with the same key in different buckets.
-They do, however, enable you to provide common configurations to the keys and values within them, such as [[replication properties]] and [[commit hooks|Using Commit Hooks]].
+You can name them whatever you'd like, even `bucket` or `a90bf521c` or `___` or `:)`.
+They have no intrinsic significance beyond allowing you to store objects with the same key in different buckets (the same goes for naming keys).
+Buckets do, however, enable you to provide common configurations to the keys and values within them, such as [[replication properties]] and [[commit hooks|Using Commit Hooks]].
 Such [[properties|Buckets]] are managed using bucket types.

 Most of the interactions you'll have with Riak will involve setting or retrieving the value of a key.
 Riak has [[supported client libraries|Client Libraries]] for Erlang, Java, PHP, Python, Ruby and C/C++.
 In addition, there are [[community-supported projects|Client Libraries#Community-Libraries]] for .NET, Node.js, Python, Perl, Clojure, Scala, Smalltalk, and many others.